-Mortgages in Spain are offered by banks and savings banks (know ascajas in Spain) and sold either directly by the lenders or through mortgage brokers.
-Several international banks, including British banks like Barclays and Lloyds TSB, offer mortgages in Spain alongside the national banks and cajas.
+Mortgages in Spain are offered by banks and savings banks (know as cajas in Spain) and sold either directly by the lenders, or through mortgage brokers.
+Several international banks offer mortgages in Spain alongside the national banks and cajas.

 And just like any other developed mortgage market there are big differences in the costs and terms of the Spanish mortgages on offer, ranging from inflexible and expensive mortgages to cheaper and flexible ones.

-Although the interest charged on all Spanish mortgages is calculated as a function of the base rate set by the European central bank, beyond that mortgage lenders in Spain are relatively free to set the charges and terms they offer.
-This translates into significant differences in costs and conditions.
-Not only do Spanish mortgages vary from bank to bank, they also vary within the same bank, from branch to branch.
+Although the interest charged on all Spanish mortgages is calculated as a function of the base rate set by the European central bank, beyond that mortgage lenders in Spain are relatively free to set the charges and terms they offer, though they are constrained by the market.
+This translates into significant differences in costs and conditions between lenders, just like anywhere else.

 Variable and fixed rate mortgages in Spain

 The vast majority of mortgages sold in Spain (to both Spaniards and Foreigners) are variable rate mortgages, meaning that mortgage repayments vary according to the base rate set by the European central bank.
 Borrowers with variable rate Spanish mortgages cannot be certain what their mortgage payments will be in the future.
 If the interest rate falls they will pay less, but if it rises they will pay more.